apollo-business-automation/wfps-manual-deployment/README.md

 ## Prerequisite software

-CP4BA needs at least LDAP and Database.
+CP4BA needs at least LDAP and a Database.
 In this deployment OpenLDAP and PostgreSQL are used.

 You would normally use your own production ready instances.